 - If you select the Producer field again, the section will look like this:

-- When finished, click Save & Close.
+- When finished, scroll up and click Save & Close.

 Set up a Sample Set

-- Click Microarray Dashboard.
+- Click the Microarray Staging link.

 - Click Submit at the bottom of the page to finish.

 Import Microarray Runs

 - Click the Microarray Staging link to return to the dashboard.